syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Getting-Started.md

 The Android platform does not require any additional configurations to render the `SfSignaturePad`.

 N> `SignaturePad` support has not been provided for UWP Platform.
-N> User have to install the [SkiaSharp.Views.Form](https://www.nuget.org/packages/SkiaSharp.Views.Forms/2.80.0-preview.14) for `SignaturePad`.
+N> User have to install the `SkiaSharp.Views.Form` [Nuget](https://www.nuget.org/packages/SkiaSharp.Views.Forms/2.80.0-preview.14) for `SignaturePad`.

 ## Adding a namespace